libsabl/patterns/patterns/db-api.md

 ### Result

-A `Result` is just a wrapped for a count of affected rows and, where supported, the most recent inserted row id.
+A `Result` is just a wrapper for a count of affected rows and, where supported, the most recent inserted row id.

 **TypeScript**
 ```ts